Platform-OS/platformos-check/docs/checks/form_action.md

-# Form action (`FormAction`)
+# Form Action (`FormAction`)

-Form action defines the endpoint to which browser will make a request after submitting it.
+The form action defines the endpoint to which the browser will make a request after submitting the form.

-As a general rule you should use relative path like `action="/my/path"` instead of for example `action="my/path"` to avoid errors.
+As a general rule, you should use an absolute path, such as `action="/my/path"`, instead of a relative path like `action="my/path"`, to avoid errors.

 ## Check Details

-This check is aimed at ensuring you have not forgotten to start the path with /.
+This check ensures that the path correctly begins with a forward slash (`/`).

 :-1: Examples of **incorrect** code for this check: